Meet the team

 Bethany Whiteside

 Dr Bethany Whiteside is Senior Lecturer and Doctoral Degrees Coordinator at the Royal Conservatoire of Scotland (RCS).
 Since 2016, her research activity has been largely situated in the field of Dance Health, working with dancers living with neurological conditions and organisational stakeholders and partners.
 Bethany has also undertaken research within the areas of dance education and dance organisational studies and teaches on the BA Modern Ballet programme at RCS.
-She first encountered YDance many moons ago with a Christmas production titled 'Olga the Brolga.'
+She first encountered YDance many moons ago on a Christmas production titled 'Olga the Brolga.'